icshwi/e3training/workbook/chapter1.md

 ### Test your installation

-The following command will load all installed modules within a single iocsh.bash.
+The following command will load all installed modules within a single `iocsh.bash`.
 If you after executing `e3.bash -c load` see a clear console prompt (`>`), you have succesfully installed e3 on the host.

 ```console
 [iocuser@host:e3]$ ./e3.bash -c load